wireapp/wire-docs/src/understand/overview.md

 #### Mobile Notifications
 At this point, you might be wondering "what's that Amazon thing up in the corner?".
 For mobile clients (AKA, cellphones), Wire utilizes Google and Apple push notification services to send a message to the client devices when they need to go check the backend for messages.
 This is because keeping a "long lived" connection to the backend causes a major battery draw on android, and is simply not possible on apple devices.
 If complete secrecy is required, the android clien is permitted to go into a "websocket-only" mode, where it will use the websocket instead of the cell phone network.
 This, of course, drains the battery, as the messages required to keep the "long lived" connection going require regular contact to your backend, and require "waking up" the mobile device regularly, preventing it from going into deeper power savings modes.

+### Wire Messaging Cluster

+The Wire Messaging Cluster is where all of the non-calling components of Wire are deployed.

+Wire clients (such as the Wire app on your phone) connect to your wire cluster through a load balancer in order to exchange messages, retrieve assets, notify each other about calls, and perform other interactions with other wire users.
+The load balancer forwards traffic to the ingress inside the kubernetes VMs.
+Wire needs a load balancer for this, so that in the case of a failure of the hardware wire is running on, the load balancer can switch where it sends traffic to, ensuring a continuous service.

+The nginx ingress pods inside kubernetes look at incoming traffic, and forward that traffic on to the right place, depending on what’s inside the URL passed.
+For example, if a request comes in for `https://nginz-https.example.com`, it is forwarded to a component called `nginz`, which is the main entry point for the [wire-server API](https://github.com/wireapp/wire-server).
+If, however, a request comes in for `https://webapp.example.com`, it is forwarded to a component called [webapp](https://github.com/wireapp/wire-webapp), which hosts the graphical browser Wire client (as found when you open [https://app.wire.com](https://app.wire.com)).

 ### Focus on internet protocols